NPTP/UnityInputSystemWrapper/README.md

 Both are required.
 Unity's Package Manager cannot resolve a git URL listed inside another package's dependencies, so `com.nptp.unity-source-gen` has to be added to your project manifest yourself, before or alongside this package.

+`com.unity.addressables` comes from Unity's registry and is resolved automatically, so it needs nothing from you.

 Then run **Input > Regenerate Input Wrapper Code and Assets**.
 This creates `Assets/ISW.Generated/`, containing:

 - the generated API (`ISW`, the actions classes, the `ControlScheme` and `InputContext` enums), in its own assembly
-- `Resources/`, holding your own editable copies of `OfflineInputData`, `RuntimeInputData` and the binding data assets
+- `Resources/`, holding your own editable copies of `InputData` and the binding data assets

 Edit the assets in `Assets/ISW.Generated/Resources/`.
 The copies inside the package are read-only defaults, and are only used to seed your project the first time.
 Both folders are yours to commit or to gitignore and regenerate.